Unstable minimal surfaces in symmetric spaces of non-compact type

 \begin{defn} An action of an admissible Lie group $G$ is essentially faithful if its kernel is discrete. \end{defn}

-If $(G,K)$ is an admissible pair, we will always write $\g = \kk + \p$ for the corresponding Lie algebra decomopsition.
+If $(G,K)$ is an admissible pair, we will always write $\g = \kk \oplus\p$ for the corresponding Lie algebra decomopsition.
 Let $N$ be the pointed space $G/K$.
-Using a generalization of the $\g$-valued 1-form $\varphi$, one can show that the $G$-invariant metric on $N$ are in bijection with the $K$-invariant positive definite bilinear forms on $\p$.
+Using a generalization of the $\g$-valued 1-form $\varphi$, one can show that $G$-invariant metrics on $N$ are in bijection with $K$-invariant positive definite bilinear forms on $\p$.
 Any choice of metric makes $N$ into a symmetric space of non-compact type with an essentially faithful transitive $G$-action.

 \begin{defn}An admissible triple $(G,K,\nu)$ is an admissible pair $(G,K)$ together with a $K$-invariant positive definite bilinear form $\nu$ on $\p$. \end{defn}